-The following applies to all Merit Awards:
+The following applies to all Program Merit Awards:

-- Merit Awards are available to students entering CMU who have previously completed no more than thirty credit hours of post-secondary education. - Merit award applications must be submitted for each award the student is applying for. - In order to secure any one of the following awards, a student will be asked to submit, within thirty days of notification of the award, a non-refundable deposit for the award. - It will be possible to defer a merit award for one year.
-When a merit award is deferred, a non-refundable deposit is required to secure the award for the following year. - A student must be registered in 9 or more credit hours per semester. - When the award is funded by a specific donor a letter of thanks to the donor(s) is required to release the funds to the student's CMU account.
+- Program Merit Awards are available to students entering CMU who have previously completed no more than thirty credit hours of post-secondary education. - Program Merit Award applications must be submitted for each award the student is applying for. - A non-refundable deposit is required for this award.
+Deposits are due July 31.
+Failure to submit a deposit constitutes declining the award. - It will be possible to defer a Program Merit award for one year.
+When a Program Merit award is deferred, a non-refundable deposit is required to secure the award for the following year. - A student must be registered in 9 or more credit hours per semester. - When the award is funded by a specific donor a letter of thanks to the donor(s) is required to release the funds to the student's CMU account.